scenic4RL/scenic4rl/README.md

 ##Contact Us
-Useful links:

-* [Mailing List](https://google.com) - please use it for communication with us (comments / suggestions / feature ideas)
+Please use our [Mailing List](https://google.com) for communication (comments / suggestions / feature ideas)

 To discuss non-public matters directly to the Scenic4RL team, please use scenic4rl@gmail.com.